nathaliemar/mood-client/README.md

 # Mood App – Client

-This is the React client for the Mood App, a daily mood check-in platform for teams and organizations.
+This is the React client for the App Moodi, a daily mood check-in platform for teams and organizations.
 The app helps teams track well-being, foster transparency, and build a positive workplace culture.

 ## Features